poirier/cheat/django/drf_blog_post.rst

 The way we wrote our serializer, we represent the `thing` field's value by a fully serialized Thing.
 But we could just as well have used anything that would identify for us which Thing our Box is pointing at.
-In a Django app, we might well use a record's `id` rather than serializing the entire record.
+In a Django app, we might choose to use a record's `id` rather than serializing the entire record.

 Let's write an alternative serializer for our Box class that takes